 Serving almost 70 million people annually, London’s Heathrow airport is among the busiest in the world.
 If you haven’t already, you may one day find yourself with the opportunity to spend some time in this fantastic city, so don’t be stuck unprepared.
-Learn how to maximize a 24 hour layover in London.
+Learn how to maximize an itinerary with 24 hours in London.

 Read more about Europe travel

 - How to spend 24 hours in London

 - What to see in London as first timers

 - Wifi hotspot you need to know about

 Where to stay in London?

 Table of Contents